pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_7.md

 **==> formula [237 x 11] intentionally omitted <==**

 It is apparent form Eq.
-(A12) that the leading singularity originates from the first term, (A − 1)BC ≈ A − 1 ≈ −2d(y 1 − 0)(y 3 − y 2 ).
+(A12) that the leading singularity originates from the first term, (A − 1)BC ≈ A − 1 ≈ −2d(y1 − 0)(y3 − y2).
 Introducing new variables as in the Sec.
-III and integrating over x i s we obtain
+III and integrating over xis we obtain

 **==> formula [227 x 62] intentionally omitted <==**

-## Appendix B: Leading singularities at the shadow mass shell, ω ∼ k y to the fourth order.

-In this appendix we evaluate the singular contributions to the Green function at the shadow mass shell, ω ∼ k y to fourth order in the coupling constant.
-We start with the expression (A1) introduced in App.
-A 1.
-In contrast to the discussion in App.
-A 1 we anticipate the singularity at ω = k y to come from the region y 2 ≫ x 2 , and introduce new variables accordingly, x 2 = ξy 2 , y 1 = ηy 2 .
-Performing integration over y 2 we obtain

-**==> formula [246 x 63] intentionally omitted <==**

 Here again, the integrals are divergent on the upper limit.
 Similarly to the previous section we differentiate it once with respect to the variable α introduced in Eq.
 (14) in order to isolate the leading logarithmic singularity,